cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_openstack.md

 ~~~
     User ID : admin
-    password : vmware
+    Password : vmware
 ~~~

-# Install Additional Compute Nodes
+## <a id="additionalnodes"></a>Install Additional Compute Nodes

-If you want to install additional compute nodes to OpenStack, follow these instructions on a server running 64 bit version of Ubuntu server 12.04.
+If you want to install additional compute nodes to OpenStack, follow these instructions on a server running the 64 bit version of Ubuntu Server 12.04.

-## Prepare your System
+### <a id="add-prepare"></a>Prepare System

 Update and upgrade the system: